malonzm1/LuxHMM/README.md

-	 -o OUTFOLDER, --outfolder OUTFOLDER 						output location; if not supplied, defaults to hmm_output -m MIN_TOTAL_COUNT, --min_count MIN_TOTAL_COUNT				minimum total read count; if not specified, 5 is used as default -c MIN_CPGS, --min_CpGs MIN_CPGS						minimum number of CpGs in regions; if not specified, 2 is used as default -v, --version									show program's version number and exit
+	 -o OUTFOLDER, --outfolder OUTFOLDER 						output location; if not supplied, defaults to hmm_output -m MIN_TOTAL_COUNT, --min_count MIN_TOTAL_COUNT				minimum total read count; if not specified, 5 is used as default -c MIN_CPGS, --min_CpGs MIN_CPGS						minimum number of CpGs in regions; if not specified, 2 is used as default -a ALL_REGIONS, --all_regions ALL_REGIONS					whether all regions used as input or just hypo- and hypermethylated regions ('T' or 'F'); default is 'F'
+	 -v, --version									show program's version number and exit

 For instance, run\_hmm.py can be called as